Microsoft updates Teams for education, unveils low-cost Windows 10 devices

 Microsoft also rolled seven new Windows 10 devices aimed at use in schools: the Lenovo 100e; Lenovo 300e (a 2-in-1); Lenovo 14w; Acer TravelMate B1 (B118-M); Acer TravelMate Spin B1 (B118-R/RN); Acer TravelMate B1-141; and the Dell Latitude 3300 for Education

-All of the devices have prices that start at between $189 and $300.
+All of the devices have prices that start at between US$189 and US$300.
 Also announced was the Microsoft Classroom Pen, a more durable stylus for Microsoft Surface hardware.

 Microsoft has faced a growing challenge from Google and its low-cost Chromebook laptops in recent years; Chromebooks have proved popular in the classroom due to their simplicity and low cost.
 The proliferation of ChromeOS devices also provides an entire into Google’s software ecosystem, in particular its G Suite productivity tools, the main competitor to Microsoft’s Office 365.